Cipher-Inspector/.github/profile/README.md

 #### Public dashboards

 If you want to share your dashboard with the world, you can make it public!
 Anyone with the link will be able to view your dashbard.
 Public dashboards are read-only and can be made private again.

+#### Bookmark Ciphertexts

+You can bookmark your favorite ciphertexts and access them from any of the dashboards saved to your account.

 ### Ciphertexts